 Treatment: Treatment is dependent on the cause of your sciatica.
 Your chiropractor will be able to diagnose the cause and, depending on the findings you may be sent for an X-ray or recommended for an MRI scan.

-Alex says: “There are a large number of causes of sciatica and it’s important to work out the origin of your pain and then in the majority of cases, using a number of techniques we then work to alleviate the pain and keep you healthy well into the future.
-If not corrected fully sciatica is one of those problems that can come and go in episodes for a long period of time if not treated properly.”
+“There are a large number of causes of sciatica and it’s important to work out the origin of your pain and then in the majority of cases, using a number of techniques we then work to treat the underlying cause and keep you healthy well into the future.
+If not corrected fully sciatica is one of those problems that can come and go in episodes for a long period of time.”

 About the condition: The discs are made from a tough, fibrous case, which contains a softer, gel-like substance.
 A slipped disc occurs when the outer part of the disc ruptures (splits), allowing the gel inside to bulge and protrude outwards between the vertebrae.